E-bike market climbs at full speed in France

 Julien Absalon has also been won over by the electric.
 This dual Olympic cross-country champion (2004 and 2008) stopped competing since spring of 2018. ,”A bike lover”, as he defines himself, found in the mountain electric bike (all-mountain bike) a new youth.

-Electric power assistance, which he praises as the Mustache brand ambassador, is not really a new discovery.
+Electric power assistance, which he praises as the Moustache brand ambassador, is not really a new discovery.
 For six years now, the five-time world champion has used an electric mountain bike in his preparation, especially after races.
 “I never hide it, but every time I talked about it, I was laughed at on social media.
 I heard – shame on you, do not touch this lazy bike. “

 In 2018, the French Cycling Federation (FFC) was the first to award a title of French champion in electric biking, won by … Julien Absalon.
 This year, the International Federation (UCI) took over and organized at the end of August the first world e-biking championships at Mont-Saint-Anne near Quebec City.